 We can translate states from the old schema into the new schema and back (if the FD was satisfied).
 The new schema supports all queries which the old schema supported: We can define the old relations as views.

-- However, the new schema allows states which do not correspond to a state in the old schema: Now instructors without courses can be stored. - Normally, we want this, and thus the decomposition removes a fault in the old schema.
+- However, the new schema allows states which do not correspond to a state in the old schema: Now instructors without courses can be stored. - Thus, the two schemas are not equivalent: The new one is more general.